xiaoyingz/Web-Calendar/sp20-cs242-xz45-zehuac2-proposal.md

 - Week 3:

   1. Design VMC architecture for the project (Z & L)
-  2. Bind the frontend and backend, implement controllers for each UI component (L)
+  2. Bind the frontend and backend, implement controllers for each UI component (Z & L)
   3. Frontend can visualize daily routines in terms of different kinds of tasks.
 (L)

 - Week 4: